Product-Mix Auctions and Tropical Geometry

+A non-zero integer vector is called {\em primitive} if the greatest common divisor of its coordinates is~$1$.
+A set of vectors $\D \subset \ZZ^n$ is called {\em unimodular} if every linearly independent subset of $n$ vectors in $\D$ spans $\ZZ^n$ over $\Z$.

-\begin{definition} Let $\D$ be a set of primitive integer vectors in $\Z^n$.
-We say that a utility function $u$ is of {\em demand type} $\D$ if every edge of the subdivision $\Delta_u$ is parallel to a vector in $\D$. \end{definition}
+\begin{definition} Let $\D$ be a set of primitive integer vectors in $\Z^n$ and $A \subset \Z^n$.
+We say that a valuation $u: A \to \R$ is of {\em demand type} $\D$ if every edge of the subdivision $\Delta_u$ is parallel to a vector in $\D$. \end{definition}